-You'll likely start by seeing your family doctor or primary care provider.
-But in some cases, when you call to set up an appointment, you might be referred instead to a doctor who specializes in infectious diseases.
+You'll likely start by seeing your primary care provider.
+But you also might be referred to a doctor who specializes in infectious diseases.

 What you can do

 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.

 - Write down key personal information.
 List your international travel history, with dates and countries visited and medications taken while traveling.
 Bring a record of your immunizations, including pre-travel vaccinations.

 - Make a list of all your medications.
 Include any vitamins or supplements you take regularly.

 - Write down questions to ask your doctor.
 Preparing a list of questions can help you make the most of your time with your doctor.
 List your questions from most important to least important in case time runs out.